-Aquifer is an underground water supply found in porous rock, sand, gravel, etc.
+Aquifer is an underground water supply found in porous rock, sand, gravel, and other materials.

 Attenuation is a reduction of groundwater contaminants over time due to naturally occurring physical, chemical, and biological processes.

 Confining unit is the opposite of an aquifer.
 It is a layer of rock or sand that limits groundwater movement in and out of an aquifer.